LeoMagallanes/Projects/Climbing Grades Regressor/Readme.md

 ## Machine Learning Models

-Briefly introduce the five machine learning regressors you used for prediction:
+These are the 5 different regressors model that we used for predicting.

 **SVC**: Support Vector Classifier is a supervised learning algorithm used for classification tasks.

 **RandomForestRegressor**: RandomForestRegressor is an ensemble learning method based on decision trees.

 **MLPRegressor**: Multi-Layer Perceptron Regressor is a type of artificial neural network commonly used for regression and classification tasks.

 **KNeighborsRegressor**: K-Nearest Neighbors Regressor K-Nearest Neighbors is a simple yet effective algorithm for regression tasks.

 **LinearRegression**: Linear Regression Linear Regression is one of the most basic and widely used regression algorithms.
 It models the relationship between the target variable and predictor variables as a linear equation.

 ## Model Training

-Explain how you split the data into training and testing sets and any cross-validation techniques you used.
-Mention if you tuned hyperparameters for each model.

 ## Results